jundalisay/sp/content/en/research/sarkar/history/chapter-1c.md

 The Brahmans of Rarh and West Bengal also belong to two groups-Sa'mavedi'ya and Va'rendrii.

-Should the difference divide them into further castes and sub-castes ?
+Should the difference divide them into further castes and sub-castes?

 Differences in cultural expression should firmly unite people rather than divide them.

-A proper under- standing of India's 'Itihasa' and strongly integrated cultural heri- tage would teach people that differences within and between communities are merely superficial and that a subterranean unity binds the Indian people together.
+A proper understanding of India's 'Itihasa' and strongly integrated cultural heritage would teach people that differences within and between communities are merely superficial and that a subterranean unity binds the Indian people together.

 <!-- 26 -->